shen931205/caffeDL/README.md

 getlabel.py getlabel_v2.py:
 	A simple tools used to get labels of dataset(e.g., UCF-101).

-getAVALabel.py
+getAVALabel.py:
 	Split the image set to Train, Test and Validation set.Save as HDF5 data type.

-imagecroper.py
+imagecroper.py:
-	Crop the images to the cop-dim.
+	Crop the images to the crop-dim.